tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ---

-## Adaptive Signatures
+## Adaptor Signatures

-This mulitsig protocol can be modified to produce an adaptive signature, which serves as the building block for all scriptless script functions. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)
+This mulitsig protocol can be modified to produce an adaptor signature, which serves as the building block for all scriptless script functions. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)

-Instead of functioning as full valid signature on a message with a key, an adapter signature is a promise that a signature agreed to be published, will reveal a secret.
+Instead of functioning as full valid signature on a message with a key, an adaptor signature is a promise that a signature agreed to be published, will reveal a secret.

 This concept is similar to that of atomic swaps, however no scrips are implemented.
 Since this is elliptic curve cryptography, there is only scalar multiplication of elliptic curve points.
 Fortunately, like a hash function, elliptic curve function in one way, so an elliptic curve point (*T*), can simply be shared and the secret will be it's corresponding private key.